diogopalhais/obsidian-google-drive-sync/README.md

 2. Enable the Google Drive API
 3. Create OAuth 2.0 credentials (Desktop application)
 4. Copy the Client ID and Client Secret
-5. In Obsidian, go to Settings > Community plugins > Google Drive Sync
+5. In Obsidian, go to Settings > Community plugins > Google Drive Synced Vault
 6. Enter Client ID and Client Secret in the settings
 7. Create a folder in Google Drive and copy its ID from the URL
 8. Enter the Folder ID in settings